hcschuetz/sphere-texturing/earth/README.md

 Unfortunately I have not found an octahedral atlas on the web.
-So I have implemented a [conversion](src/OctaSprite.ts) from equirectangular maps to an octahedral atlas.
+So I have implemented a [conversion](src/OctaSprite.ts) from an equirectangular map to an octahedral atlas.

 Notice that the same octahedral atlas can be used for any of our octasphere triangulations.